It’s easy to become discouraged in sales. Constantly staring rejection in the face can be unpleasant.

 The solution is to create an environment that fosters motivation.
-Here’s how.
+Here’s how:

 Don’t tolerate unprofessional behavior or demeaning talk.
 Sales is a noble, worthy calling that everyone should be proud to claim.

 Does everyone on your team understand the value they bring their prospects and customers?
 Do they appreciate the fact that their prospects and customers wouldn’t be as successful as they need to be without your product or service?

 Remind the people you work with that they deserve to be successful and are capable and competent (as long as they really are…if they’re not, that’s another topic altogether).
 Be sure they’re fulfilled by what they’re doing.
 Motivation is a key component of sales success.
 And it must come from within.
 However, it’s the sales manager’s job to create an environment where it can grow.